martypowell/gatsby-martypowell/content/pages/about.md

 ## Professional

-More to come in the next few weeks.
+#:construction: More to come in the next few weeks.

 ## Personal

-More to come in the next few weeks.
+#:construction_worker: More to come in the next few weeks.

 ![The Powell Dogs](/media/dogs.png)